megaport/terraform-provider-megaport/docs/resources/vxc.md

 - `current_product_uid` (String) The current product UID of the B-End configuration.
 The Megaport API may change a Partner Port on the end configuration from the Requested Port UID to a different Port in the same location and diversity zone.
 - `inner_vlan` (Number) The inner VLAN of the B-End configuration.
 If the B-End ordered_vlan is untagged and set as -1, this field cannot be set by the API, as the VLAN of the B-End is designated as untagged.
 - `ordered_vlan` (Number) The customer-ordered unique VLAN ID of the B-End configuration.
 Values can range from 2 to 4093.
 If this value is set to 0, or not included, the Megaport system allocates a valid VLAN ID to the B-End configuration.
 To set this VLAN to untagged, set the VLAN value to -1.
 Please note that if the B-End ordered_vlan is set to -1, the Megaport API will not allow for the B-End inner_vlan field to be set as the VLAN for this end configuration will be untagged.
 - `requested_product_uid` (String) The Product UID requested by the user for the B-End configuration.
+Note: For cloud provider connections, the actual Product UID may differ from the requested UID due to Megaport's automatic port assignment for partner ports.
+This is expected behavior and ensures proper connectivity.
 - `vnic_index` (Number) The network interface index of the B-End configuration.

 Read-Only: